Obstacles and Challenges of Rehab

 Now, with the challenges of rehab met, it does not mean the end of recovery; it is just the beginning.
 The person must now live sober and change their habits and routines.

 The challenge of sober living can be difficult.
 What do I do on Friday or Saturday nights?
-How does one deal with invitations to a bar after work with colleagues?
-The individual needs to address things of this nature.
+How do I deal with invitations to a bar after work with colleagues?
+The individual needs to address these issues.
 Being in contact with a support group or a coach for sober living is a wise choice.

-The aftercare would include all aspects of returning to society as a productive, drug-free individual ready to live a happy life.
-However, it does not mean there won’t be any challenges along the way, but with support or on your own you will be able to face them confidently.
+Aftercare would include all aspects of returning to society as a productive, drug-free individual ready to live a happy life.
+However, this does not mean there won’t be any challenges along the way, but with support or on your own, you will be able to face them confidently.

 ""